 Students will be able to create a program (in a programming language or in pseudocode) that contains one or more variables.
 Variables, in computer science, are like containers that can be used to store different types of data or information within a computer program.
 Variable names that are descriptive (like "score") allow our programs to be understood more clearly by the programmer and users.
-Variables can be referenced, used and manipulated within a computer program can reference and change their own value; x=x+1 is impossible in math, but a common way to count in a computer program.
+Variables can be referenced, used and manipulated within a computer program.
+Unlike variables in math, variables in a computer program can reference and change their own value; x=x+1 is impossible in math, but a common way to count in a computer program.